Jodi Ewart Shadoff: Professional career

 Ewart turned professional in 2010 and played on the Futures Tour.
 She qualified for the LPGA Tour in 2011.
 Her most successful season to date is 2013 when she finished tied for 7th in the 2013 Kraft Nabisco Championship and tied for 4th in the 2013 U.S. Women's Open.
 Her best finish to date is 2nd at the 2017 Women's British Open.
 She qualified for the Ladies European Tour (LET) in 2012 by winning at the LET Final Qualifying Tournament.

 After the conclusion of the 2013 Women's British Open, she was chosen by Liselotte Neumann as one of her four captain's selections to the 2013 European Solheim Cup Team for the matches to be held in Colorado.
 In 2017, she had the fourth highest total of LET Solheim Cup, qualifying her to compete for the 2017 European Solheim Cup Team held in Des Moines, Iowa.

 Unlike many of her fellow competitors she used an anchored putter until anchoring was banned by the R&A.

 After 11 seasons on tour, Shadoff won her first LPGA Tour event at the 2022 LPGA Mediheal Championship after 246 starts.

 Personal life

 Ewart married Adam Shadoff, now a sports anchor and reporter at WOFL-TV in Orlando, Florida, on 19 January 2013.

-Shadoff is a diehard supporter of Leeds United F.C.
+Shadoff is a supporter of Leeds United F.C.